mathiasgheno/ducto/README.md

 </a>
 </div>

-Ducto.js is an next generation of pipeline validator.
+Ducto.js is a collection of functions do validation and modification of data throught pipelining.

 - ✅ Functional API
 - ✅ Support for ECMAScript Pipeline Operator ([see docs](/docs/how-pipeline-operator.md))

-- ✅ Support for ECMAScript Decorators (wip)
+[//]: # (- ✅ Support for ECMAScript Decorators &#40;wip&#41;)

 ## Install